liquidmetal-dev/flintlock/docs/proposals/0204-snapshot-restore-requirements.md

   (SNAP-VOL-007).
 Flintlock runs Firecracker without the jailer today, so the design has to choose a mechanism (open question 8).
-* **Cross-host restore needs matching hosts.** Firecracker requires the same snapshot format version, CPU vendor, and guest-visible CPU features, and treats host kernel changes as unstable.
+* **Cross-host restore needs matching hosts.** Firecracker requires the same snapshot format version, CPU vendor, and effective guest-visible CPU configuration, and treats host kernel changes as unstable.
+Because the effective configuration depends on BIOS, microcode, kernel, and Firecracker version, an update on one side can break compatibility even between hosts with identical hardware and CPU template.
 Cloud Hypervisor gives no guarantees.
 In practice, restore targets need to run the same hardware and software as the source host.
 * **Clones share guest identity.** Until per-clone network namespaces exist, clones that keep the source's MAC and IP need to be kept on separate networks or reconfigured by the guest.
 RNG reseeding depends on VMGenID support in the